 Notable People

-Jack Jacobs: Soldier and the Refusal to Let Valor Stay Abstract
+Jack Jacobs: The Soldier Who Would Not Let Valor Stay Abstract

 Jack Jacobs could be written as a pure battlefield legend.
 The facts allow it.